gJigsaw/fn_graph/docs/source/usage.md

 composer = Composer().update_without_prefix("get_", get_a, get_b, get_c)
 ```

 Often you have static inputs into a graph, parameters.
-It is more convenient ot treat these differently rather than creating functions that just return the values, and use the `update_parameters` method.
+It is more convenient to treat these differently rather than creating functions that just return the values, and use the `update_parameters` method.

 ```python
 from fn_graph import Composer